chargehound/chargehound-slate/source/includes/_versioning.md

 ## Changelog

+### Version 2020-02-28

+In this API version, we changed the behavior of the "Accept" workflow rules.

+TODO...

 ### Version 2017-10-30

 In this API version, we’ve cleaned up some attribute names in order to make them more consistent and intuitive.